 The most effective school programs are comprehensive ones that address food service, physical education, classroom education in the importance of healthy lifestyles and decision-making, and include community/parent involvement.
 The CATCH Program (Coordinated Approach to Child Health) is an example of a comprehensive obesity prevention program.
 For other examples of evidence-based programs schools can implement, see How Can Rural Schools Address Obesity? in the Rural Obesity Prevention Toolkit.

 For additional information about the role rural schools can play in children's wellness, including nutrition and physical activity, see the Rural Schools and Health topic guide.

 What can rural communities do to help reduce obesity?

 Walking clubs, support groups for weight management, and healthy cooking and exercise classes are a few possibilities for supporting healthy weight throughout the community.
 Rural communities may want to develop a wellness center, bike trails, or walking paths to encourage healthy lifestyles, and/or work with neighboring communities to expand opportunities.
-Facilities may already exist in some rural communities that could serve the public as a community resource.
+Facilities may already exist in some communities that could serve the public as a community resource.
 For example, rural communities could enter into shared user-agreements with a local high school or community college opening their pool to the community for swimming, or gymnasium for early morning or after-hour community activities.

-RHIhub’s Rural Obesity Prevention Toolkit section How Can Rural Communities Address Obesity? identifies and describes a variety of evidence-based programs for rural communities.
-The Community Guide also provides examples of successful obesity prevention activities in community settings.
+- The Rural Obesity Prevention Toolkit section How Can Rural Communities Address Obesity? identifies and describes a variety of evidence-based programs for rural communities.